-In Australia, the quality of your education is guaranteed.
-In fact, the wellbeing of all international students, the quality of their educational experience, and the provision of up-to-date and accurate information is protected by law – under the Education Services for Overseas Students (ESOS) Act 2000.
-On top of this, a national VET Regulator – Australian Skills Quality Authority (ASQA) – ensures the quality of our education to more than 1.2 million students – including some 230,000 international students involved in vocational education and training.
+In Australia, the wellbeing of all international students, the quality of their educational experience, and the provision of up-to-date and accurate information is protected by law – under the Education Services for Overseas Students (ESOS) Act 2000.
+On top of this, a national VET Regulator – the Australian Skills Quality Authority (ASQA) – ensures the quality of our education to more than 1.2 million students in Australia, including some 230,000 international students in vocational education and training programs.

 Vocational education and training (VET) qualifications

-VET qualifications are outcome-based and focus on the occupational skills and competencies gained.
-The Australian Qualifications Framework (AQF) recognises prior learning or current competence in the industry.
-This makes credit transfer easier and offers students flexible learning pathways.
+Vocational education and training (VET) qualifications focus on specific occupational skills and competencies.
+The Australian Qualifications Framework (AQF) recognises prior learning or current competencies and allows for recognition, credit transfer and flexible learning pathways.
 Qualifications range across four levels of certificates (Certificate I, II, III and IV), as well as Diploma courses and Advanced Diploma courses.

-Your VET course will broaden your skills in a specialised area that teaches you the practical experience you'll need for the workplace.
-It will train you to design, plan, and execute the practical and technical aspects of your field in an industry context.
+Your VET course will broaden your skills in a specialised area that provides the practical experience you'll need to design, plan and implement the practical and technical aspects of your field in an industry context.